animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 rendering the formula useless.

-However, this formula is commonly used, proving that a misuse, misunderstanding, or outright contradiction exists.
+However, this formula is commonly used, proving that a misuse or misunderstanding exists.

 # Deriving the velocity-addition formula (most rigorously)